 In ordinary justice systems, indigenous women and girls frequently face racism, racial discrimination, and forms of marginalization, and often have to participate in procedures that are not culturally appropriate and do not take into account indigenous traditions and practices.
 Judicial structures tend to reflect colonial legacies and post-colonial policies.
 Obstacles include the remoteness of indigenous territories, forcing indigenous women and girls to travel long distances to file complaints.
 Indigenous women are often not provided with interpretation services necessary to fully participate in legal proceedings, and there is lack of culturally appropriate evidence collection methods.
 There is a lack of training of justice officials on the rights of indigenous women and girls and their individual and collective dimensions.
 Indigenous women and girls also have limited access to specialized medical care when they suffer acts of rape and sexual violence.

 Indigenous justice systems are often male dominated and discriminatory towards women and girls, providing limited space for them to participate and voice their concerns.
 The Committee has also expressed its concern in the past over the influence of gender stereotypes in the activity of indigenous legal systems.
 In general, the Committee has recommended that both ordinary and indigenous justice systems adopt measures to comply with international human rights standards.
+These judicial systems should ensure formal linkage to decentralized governance with institutionalized role for indigenous women’s representation/bodies/structures at the level of village councils and linked to the multiple levels of judicial remediation.

 Indigenous women also tend to be overrepresented in prisons and face discrimination, gender-based violence, inhumane treatment, and forms of torture when they are in conflict with the law.
 The CEDAW Committee also highlights the need for every indigenous girl who is in conflict with the law to receive a fair treatment and trial.
 As indicated by the Committee on the Rights of the Child in its General Comment 24, this entails the continuous and systematic training of professionals – including police officers; prosecutors; lawyers; legal prosecutors; social workers, and other representatives – and work in interdisciplinary teams that are well informed of the adolescent’s physical, psychological, mental, and social development, and the special needs of indigenous girls.
 This also requires from state parties the establishment of a comprehensive juvenile justice system, including specialized units within the police, the judiciary, the court system, the prosecutor’s office, as well as specialized defenders or other representatives who provide legal or other appropriate assistance to indigenous girls.